R-Santev/core-contracts/docs/mocks/ChildValidatorSetMock.md

-*Mock contract allowing It just adds read functions to check the state of the contract*
+*Mock contract allowing improved testing of ChildValidatorSet It just adds read functions to check the state of the ChildValidatorSet contract*

 ## Methods